13 Day Complete Tassie F13

 - MONA – Museum of Old and New Art

-- Bruny Island Tour and Wilderness Cruise – additional cost of $150.00 per person
+- Bruny Island Wilderness Cruise – additional cost of $150.00 per person

 13 Hobart – Salamanca Markets (B)

 The world-famous Salamanca markets are held every Saturday and we wouldn’t want to miss them.
 After a full buffet breakfast explore the market at your own leisure and sample some of the abundance of street foods.
 This officially concludes our most extensive and premium tour of the island.
-We are sure you will have enjoyed the experience of a lifetime and shaped many new friendships during our travels.
+We are sure you will have enjoyed the experience of a lifetime and shaped many new friendships during our travels, taking home great memories, stories and photographs.

 - Please book flights arriving into Hobart Airport anytime on Day 1